Nitinsoni03062024/Nitin.soni/_posts/2024-6-14-Open-Stack.md

 3. **KeyStone :-** Provide identity and authentication for all OpenStack Services

-4. **Galnce :-** This provide the compute iamges repository, all instance launch from glance images
+4. **Galnce :-**

+   This provide the compute iamges repository, all instance launch from glance images

+- Image service
+- Stores and retrieves disk images (virtual machine templates)
+- Supports Raw, QCOW, VMDK, VHD, ISO, OVF & AMI/AKI
+- Backend storage : Filesystem, Swift, Gluster, Amazon S3

 5. **Neutron :-** This is responable for provisioing the virtual physical network that the compute instacne connecct to on boot,